 Cubital tunnel syndrome happens when the ulnar nerve, which passes through the cubital

-and becomes inflamed, swollen, and irritated.
+inflamed, swollen, and irritated.

 Cubital tunnel syndrome causes pain that feels a lot like the pain you feel when you